Internet Store and Ecommerce Solution Provider - Free Web Site - Free Web Space and Site Hosting - Web Hosting - High Speed Internet

 Hap Wheeler Hap Wheeler

-Hap Wheeler is the computer network manager at Plattsburgh State University.
+Hap Wheeler retired as the computer network manager at Plattsburgh State University two years ago.

 Hap is an avid fly fisherman and naturalist.
-He is very active in Trout Unlimited and has done many presentations promoting fishing and preservation of habitat in the Adirondacks.
+He is very active in Trout Unlimited, has served as its president and has done many presentations promoting fishing and preservation of habitat in the Adirondacks.
 His hand tied flies are works of art.
 Hap also has an extensive jackknife and tool collection (the running joke is that he pretty much has two of anything ever made).